 “Yeah, now I member.
 Bob, he talked bout him long time ago.
 Shit boy.
 That was a long time ago.
 So’s why you here?”

-There was no reason on earth why I should lie about this, so I didn’t.
+There’s no reason on earth why I should lie about this, so I don’t, sort of.
 “Ah, broke up with my wife.
 She kicked me out.
 I drunk a lot.
 Ma sent me here to dry out, think bout life.”

 Again that nodding.
-I was in.
-He believed.
+I’m in.
+He believes.
 “Yeah.
 I got a divorce.
 Drank a bit.
 Takes time.
 Ben’s a good guy.
-Say howdy from Mac.”
-And with that he took his hand off the pistol handle and turned to leave.
-Then he turned to face me, extending his hand as if to shake it, he said to me.
-“Well, nice to meet you.”
+Say howdy from Ted.”
+And with that he takes his hand off the pistol handle and turns to leave.
+Then he turns to face me, extending his hand as if to shake it, he says to me.
+“Well, nice to meet ya.
+What’s your name?”

-As I shook the proffered hand, I was oblivious to the man’s feelings.
-I believed I was free and clear.
-It was done.
-I was out of trouble.
-Then he snapped the cuffs on my hand.
-Grasping that arm he spun me around and pulled that arm up high causing unbearable pain.
-Reaching past me he grabbed my other arm and pulled it behind me to affix the matching side of the hand cuffs to that wrist.
-I was done.
-He was good.
+As I shake the proffered hand, I’m oblivious to the man’s feelings.
+I believe I’m free and clear.
+It’s done.
+I’m out of trouble.
+Then I feel it.
+Too late as he snaps the cuff on my wrist.
+Grasping that arm he spins me around and pulls it up high, causing unbearable pain.
+Reaching past me he grabs my other arm and pulls it behind me to affix the matching side of the hand cuffs to that wrist.
+I’m done.
+He’s good.
 He had to have prior knowledge of my gift.
-And now with my hands locked behind me, I had no other options.
-Then he turned me around and looked me in the eye.
+Now with my hands locked behind me, I have few options.
+He turns me around and looks me in the eye.
 “Ben called in the stolen truck just minutes after you took off with it.
-Mac told me to look out for you.”
+Mac done tole me to look out for ya.”

-And there it was, caught.
-And not by my stupidity with continuing to drive the stolen truck, but by the scourge of my patriotism, the former Mr. MacGyver.
-Mac, I needed more information, I stopped.
+And there it is, caught.
+Not by my stupidity with continuing to drive the stolen truck, but by the scourge of my patriotism, the former Mr. MacGyver.
+Mac.
+I need more information.
 “So does Mac know Ben well?”

-The sheriff stopped, he thought about that a moment.
-It was my opportunity.
-I jumped up and pulled my cuffed hands under my legs and up toward the sheriff’s face.
-I grasped both hands on each cheek and the startled man’s face softened as I gave him my feelings of safety and calm.
-Smiling at me now, I gently told him, “Pull the keys out of your pocket and unlock the cuffs.”
+The sheriff stops, he thinks about that a moment.
+It’s my opportunity.
+I jump up and flip my cuffed hands under my legs, they’re now in front of me.
+I move my hands toward the sheriff’s face.
+Placing both hands on his cheeks, the startled man’s face softens as I give him my feelings of safety and calm.
+Smiling at me now, I gently tell him, “Pull the keys out of your pocket and unlock the cuffs.”

-Gently, slowly, he complied.
-With my hands free, I now took the revolver from his holster and slid it into my pants pocket.
-Still smiling at me, I gently told him.
+Gently, slowly, he complies.
+With my hands free, I now take the revolver from his holster and slide it into my back pocket.
+Still smiling, I gently tell him.
 “Now is the time to remember Ben.
 He’s a good friend.
 You’re going to keep looking for his truck.
 You haven’t found it yet.
 You need to go to the diner and have some fried eggs and bacon.”
-With all my energy, I implanted in his mind the taste of eggs and bacon.
-He slowly turned and went to his patrol car and got in it.
-That’s only worked one time before.
-And I had to be touching the person for them to receive.
-I was exhausted.
-Doing that took every ounce of energy I had.
-I turned to go back to the truck to finish the drive and rest.
-And there, behind me, parked on the opposite side of the gravel road, was a black Lincoln towncar.
+With all my energy, I implant in his mind the taste of eggs and bacon.
+He slowly turns and walks to his patrol car and gets in.
+That’s really only worked one time before.
+I had to be touching the person for them to receive.
+I’m exhausted.
+Doing that takes every ounce of energy I have.
+I turn to go back to the truck to finish the drive and rest.
+There, behind me, parked on the opposite side of the gravel road, are two black Lincoln town cars.

-As the sheriff turned his patrol car around, I stood stock still staring at the car.
-The doors opened and two men got out.
-One was Mac.
-The other, I knew.
-I just wasn’t sure who it was.
-They both walked over to me.
-The man held out his hand to shake mine.
-“Hi, I’ve been waiting to meet you.
+As the sheriff turns his patrol car around, I stand stock still staring at the cars.
+The doors open and two men get out.
+One is Mac.
+The other, I know. just not sure who it is.
+They both walk over to me.
+The man holds out his hand to shake mine.
+“Hi.
 I’m Walter Mondale.”